SanderSzkola/CZN_Pathfinder/README.md

 ## Notes

 Automatic scanner requires admin elevation (right click / run as administrator).
 The game is elevated itself, and lower process cant send signals to higher process or something.
-Offline mode can work without it.
+Offline mode can work without it.<br>
 This is a convenience  tool, not a bot or cheat.
-It displays the full map and the optimal path.
+It displays the full map and the optimal path.<br>
 It does not run the map for you.
-It does not modify or inject any code into the game.
+It does not modify or inject any code into the game.<br>
-It DOES emulate user input to scroll opened chaos map, but that action provides no gameplay advantage compared to something like autofarmers.
+It DOES emulate user input to scroll opened chaos map, but that action provides no unfair account advantage compared to something like autofarmers.